Petition to rehire 'Guardians of the Galaxy' director James Gunn nears 250,000 signatures

 MSNBC promptly fired Seder, but once the obvious sarcasm of the tweet began to shift public opinion, the news network rehired the Majority Report podcast host.
 In a statement announcing Seder’s return, MSNBC president Phil Griffin said: “Sometimes you just get one wrong — and that’s what happened here.”

 Whether the same thing could happen with Disney and Gunn is impossible to tell at this point in the fast-evolving situation.
 For one, Gunn had a larger volume of vulgar tweets compared to Seder’s single remark.

-And the stakes are higher for Disney as a massive, family-friendly media company trapped in a tug of war between a filmmaker’s indefensible shock-jokes and a mobilized group of far-right extremists who have now found a leverage point.
+The stakes are higher for Disney as a massive, family-friendly media company trapped in a tug of war between a filmmaker’s indefensible shock-jokes and a mobilized group of far-right extremists who have now found a leverage point.

 Comments